Preliminary Hearing Set for Man Accused of Killing Pair in Corona Theater

 Jimenez is charged with two counts of first-degree murder, special circumstance allegations of lying in wait and taking multiple lives in the same crime, as well as sentence-enhancing gun and great bodily injury allegations.

-The preliminary hearing before Riverside County Superior Court Judge Bernard Schwartz at the Riverside Hall of Justice will determine if there’s sufficient evidence to warrant a trial.
+The hearing before Riverside County Superior Court Judge Bernard Schwartz at the Riverside Hall of Justice will determine whether there’s sufficient evidence to warrant a trial.

-It was unknown whether the hearing might span more than one day.

 Jimenez is being held without bail at the Smith Correctional Facility in Banning.